0114 Other administrative services managers

 Lead statementThis unit group includes managers who plan, organize, direct, control and evaluate departments responsible for corporate governance and regulatory compliance, records management, security services, admissions and other administrative services not elsewhere classified.
-Also included in this unit group are managers responsible for departments involved in two or more of the following activities: finance, human resources, purchasing or administrative services.
+Also included in this unit group are managers responsible for departments involved in two or more of the following activities: finance, human resources, purchasing, computer systems or administrative services.
 Managers in this unit group are employed throughout the public and private sector.

 - business manager – non-profit organization

 - manager, support services